sidebar hamburger menu

 Level “Cache Everything” – Treats all content as static and caches all file types beyond the Cloudflare default cached content.
 Respects cache headers from the origin web server unless Edge Cache TTL is also set in the Page Rule.
 When combined with an Edge Cache TTL > 0, Cache Everything removes cookies from the origin web server response.

-Setting Edge Cache TTL along with the Cache Everything option is not recommended though it should not create any issues now because Captcha is already disabled for Cloudflare IPs by default.
-It is possible to enable Captcha as long as you either:
+Setting Edge Cache TTL along with the Cache Everything option is not recommended though it should not create any issues now because Anti-Bot Challenge is already disabled for Cloudflare IPs by default.
+It is possible to enable Anti-Bot Challenge as long as you either:

 1. Edit the file /etc/imunify360-webshield/wscheck.conf